WELCOME TO CLASS 4

 We encourage children to immerse themselves in our topic and make links between all the subjects they are taught.
 Throughout the year, children also focus on developing the 5R's of learning: Resilience, Responsibility, Resourcefulness, Reasoning and Reflection.

-- Reading: at least five times a week (reading records will be checked on a Monday morning, so please make sure that your child has their record in school on this day)
+- Reading: at least five times a week (reading records to be handed in on a Monday morning and checked on a Tuesday morning)

-- Optional Curriculum Project activities (see home learning ideas)
+- Optional Curriculum Project activities (see home learning ideas on Google Classroom)

 Learning times table facts is vital and children should be able to recite their table facts up to 12 x 12 by the end of Year 4.
 Therefore, it is really important that whenever you get a few minutes you keep encouraging them to revisit these so they can automatically recall the facts without having to use fingers or apparatus.
 The more your child practices the easier they will find calculations at school and out in the real world.
 Pupils in Year 4 will also be doing an online multiplication tables check in June.
 Pupils are asked to answer 25 questions on times tables from 2 to 12.
 They are given six seconds per question, with three seconds rest between each question, so the test should last less than five minutes.